elizaliza/vpc-project-forked/README.md

 *  Ssh to EC2 Instance and copy a file from one bucket to another using aws cli (You will need to work with permissions)

-AWS Project Documentation
-Project Overview
-This project involves setting up a basic infrastructure on AWS, consisting of an EC2 instance running within a custom VPC.
-This VPC will have its own isolated network with a subnet and a connection to the internet through an Internet Gateway.

 ## Create and Verify your VPC
 * Login to your aws account
 * Navigate to VPC service